infocusp/scaLR/README.md

 ## Pre-requisites and installation scaLR

-- ScalR can be installed using git or pip.
+- ScaLR can be installed using git or pip.
 It is tested in Python 3.10 and recommended to use that environment.

 ```